locize/locizify/README.md

 # Getting started

+## Troubleshooting

+Make sure you set the `debug` option to `true`.
+This will maybe log more information in the developer console.

+**SaveMissing is not working**

+Did you wait 5-10 seconds before refreshing the locize UI?
+It may take a couple of seconds until the missing keys are sent and saved.

+Per default only `localhost` is allowed to send missing keys ([or update missing keys](https://www.i18next.com/overview/configuration-options#missing-keys)) (to avoid using this feature accidentally [in production](https://docs.locize.com/guides-tips-and-tricks/going-production)).
+If you're not using `localhost` during development you will have to set the `allowedAddOrUpdateHosts: ['your.domain.tld']`.

 ## Find more information

 locizify wraps some other modules from locize and i18next so there are additional valuable resources to read to get details on all the provided options: